Computer-assisted proofs for Lyapunov stability via Sums of Squares certificates and Constructive Analysis: Introduction

 In the present work the interactive proof system $\minlog$ \cite{schwichtenberg2011minlog,Berger2011-minlog} is used for verification.
 The development of $\minlog$ adresses proof-theoretical methods based on realizability and their applications to the verification and especially to the program extraction.
 The implementation of $\minlog$ is done in \texttt{Scheme}.
 The main reason which justifies the usage of $\minlog$ is its special treatment of the program extraction, i.e., in addition to the program extraction, $\minlog$ provides the proof of correctness of the extracted program.
 The machinery behind $\minlog$ is supported by the soundness theorem and the theory of computable functionals \cite{Berger2011-minlog,Berger2012-proofs}.
 The conversion of proofs to instances handled by the soundness theorem can be done automatically \cite{Berger2011-minlog,Miyamoto2013-program,Benl1998-minlog}.
 This kind of approach is not used in, e.g., Coq \cite{CoqProofAssistant}, where the program extraction is guided by the use of external tools.
 Due to the so-called normalization-and-evaluation technique, $\minlog$ achieves often more simpler and efficient terms, which matters in practice \cite{Berger2011-minlog}.
+As for constructive analysis the standard $\minlog $ library consists of formalization of real numbers as Cauchy sequences of rationals, uniformly continuous functions and Intermediate Value Theorem.
+As all uniformly continuous functions are represented as maps from $\mathbb{Q}$ to $\mathbb{Q}$, a similar lifting technique is used, but without the formalization of the notion of metric spaces.
+Even though the $\minlog$ library misses important basic notions, we found it promising for our purpose, as it presents an easy framework based on natural deduction.
+We refer to Section \ref{sec:minlog} for more details.